North Aurora Road Improvement Project

 Current Updates

-A detour will be in place throughout the closure directing motorists to use Diehl Road.
-Local traffic will be allowed on North Aurora Road between Route 59 and Frontenac Road and between Eola Road and Pennsbury Lane.
+Local traffic will still be allowed on North Aurora Road between Route 59 and Frontenac Road and between Eola Road and Pennsbury Lane.
 Access will also be maintained to businesses in the area, including the entrance to All Seasons Ice Rink, the Route 59 train station parking lot on the north side of the railroad tracks and the Illinois Air Team Vehicle Emission Testing station.

-Additional closures for the same location will be necessary for utility relocation, roadway reprofiling and the construction of the temporary railroad bridge.
-The timing of these closures is currently unknown due to utility delays.
-Additional details about future closures, detours and traffic impacts will be shared as they become available.
+Additional closures for the same location will be necessary in the future for continued utility relocation, roadway reprofiling and temporary railroad bridge construction.
+Additional details about the timing of future closures, detours and traffic impacts will be shared as they become available.

 The North Aurora Road Project Team was created in 2024 and granted authority by the Naperville City Council, Aurora City Council, and Naperville Township Board to review and approve agreements for the North Aurora Road widening project.